Cross building is compiling a library or executable for a platform other than the one on which the compiler is running.

 $ conan build

-So, now you can commit your profile files to a repository and use them for cross-build your projects.
+So, now you can commit your profile files to a repository and use them for cross-building your projects.

 You can create an Android toolchain or point directly to the desired folders in the NDK and then use a conan profile to declare the needed environment variables, something like: